#[contract]Expand description

 §#[update]

-The following arguments are supported by this method in trait context (must be in this order):
+This method type supports the following arguments in the trait context (must be in this order):

 §#[view]

-The following arguments are supported by this method in trait context (must be in this order):
+This method type supports the following arguments in the trait context (must be in this order):

 §Generated code